 It is not just saddled horses that benefit from aquatraining.
 It can also be beneficial for young horses, e.g. in preparation for taking riders.
 In such cases, the aquatrainer will enable you to train the young horse to walk in a straight line.
 The horse will also be stronger before it starts carrying riders.

 Aquatraining horses is something that should always be done with the guidance of a professional, using a water level, speed and frequency tailored to the individual horse.
 Incorrect use of an aquatrainer can be counterproductive and contribute to or aggravate injuries.
 Which is why it’s important that after purchasing an aquatrainer you amass knowledge and experience with the guidance of an aquatrainer specialist.

 An aquatrainer is a piece of equipment that requires knowledge and expertise.
 Unfortunately lack of awareness occasionally leads to horses being incorrectly trained and there are aquatrainers on the market that facilitate incorrect movement, with all the consequences that this entails.
 Horse welfare is a top priority for us.
 Which is why we developed the aquatrainer total concept and launched the Aquatrainer Academy in 2017.
-Got an aquatrainer or keen to purchase or lease one?
+Got an aquatrainer or keen to purchase one?
 Then do please ensure that your knowledge is up to scratch and take a look at one of our aquatrainer courses.